The Royal Rumble is one of the most anticipated events on a

 establishes potential new angles going forward.

-Throughout its 30-plus year history, the Royal Rumble has produced
+Throughout its 30-year history, the Royal Rumble has produced

 some signature moments that have been etched into wrestling history.
 It also